 The ADA, which uses the term “disability” instead of “handicap,” extends civil rights protection to people with disabilities.
 Neither Section 504 nor the ADA are meant to protect individuals with disabilities from the consequences of their behavior or to make available to them programs and services for which they are not otherwise qualified.
 These legislative acts are meant to aid in the removal of physical, attitudinal, and programmatic barriers to services and education for individuals with disabilities.

 To receive services, students must submit appropriate documentation, completed within the past three years, to the Office of Access and Accommodations.
-The documentation should include a psycho-educational evaluation, including an Adult Intelligence Scale test (WAIS III or IV) and an achievement test (Woodcock-Johnson III or the WIAT III).
-A medical diagnosis as well as the psycho-educational evaluation must be submitted for ADHD.
+The program coordinator and staff of the Office of Access and Accommodations review and evaluate documentation to make sure it meets the criteria for services.
 In cases where documentation is incomplete, the student may be asked to provide additional information.

 The submission of documentation does not activate services or accommodations.
-Students should make an appointment at the beginning of each semester to register for services and develop an accommodation plan.
+Students must make an individual appointment at the beginning of each semester to register for services and develop an accommodation plan.
 Faculty members will then be notified of the appropriate accommodations.

 Students with disabilities are protected by privacy and confidentiality policies.
 Specific information regarding the type of disability will not be given to any faculty member unless specifically requested by the student.
 If you have questions or concerns about how to provide appropriate accommodations for students in your classes, please email Lauren Rodriguez at email@example.com.

 Faculty Rights and Responsibilities

 Faculty members play a critical role in helping students with disabilities succeed in college.
 If you are unsure about how to approach a situation, it is best to seek counsel from your chair or director or the Office of Access and Accommodations.